brown-bird/Cookbook/design_patterns/interfaces/design_and_communication.md

 Interfaces force you to think about design.
 Concrete classes grow more easily with optionally used public methods.
 Working with lots of concrete classes produces a lot of Swiss army knife classes and duplicated logic.
 Adding to the api of an interface requires you to ask if the behavior belongs or not.
 This scrutiny can help keep implementations lean, organized, and focused on a single responsibility.

+Interfaces encourage you to consider what **behavior** your system needs instead of the objects represented by your system.
+The can help focus class designs around behavior and avoid too many lazy objects that act only as data stores.

 <br>
 ### Interfaces and Dependency Injection